California Labor Report (November 2023)

 Star Staffing Labor Report

 Each month, Star Staffing, a California-based staffing agency compiles new data and shares expert insights on the state of hiring in California.
-This labor report covers the most recent employment data from October 2023 (released in November).
+This labor report covers the most recent employment data from January 2024 (released in early March).

 Pro tip: Sign up for our mailing list to receive next month’s labor report in your inbox as soon as it’s released.